Kolossi/kolossi.github.io/_layouts/github-pages-site-setup.md

 Save the file, add and commit to git and push to the github repo.

-Once the site has been republished, take a look at the page source to check it's there, then confirm to Google AdSense signon that's it there.
+Once the site has been republished, take a look at the page source to check that the code is there in the `<HEAD>` code.

+### Complete Google AdSense signup

+Once the site has been republished with the necessary `<HEAD>` code in place, confirm to Google AdSense signon thatit's there.

 The Google AdSense page should confirm that the content was found and say Google will go off and have a good think about your application for a few days or even weeks...